 In January of 2018, the infamous Bitconnect came crashing down, going from a market cap of $2.5 billion to just a few million dollars.
 To date, it is regarded as one of the biggest scams in cryptocurrency history.

 Bitconnect is a real blockchain with a real coin which uses proof of stake for its consensus mechanism.
 What wasn’t real was the absurdly high returns that the platform creators promised.
 Supposedly, they promised to use an AI trading bot to earn profit and then share that profit with the token holders in interest as high as 1% a day.
 Initially, some people did actually profit, but only as long as new members were getting into the scheme.

-In 2017 the U.K. government gave a notice to Bitconnect in which it had to prove its legitimacy since it was registered in the county under several shell companies.
-This was followed by the U.S. opening up its own litigation against Bitconnect culminating in its final shutdown.
+In 2017 the U.K. government gave a notice to Bitconnect requiring it to prove its legitimacy since it was registered in the county under several shell companies.
+This was followed by the U.S. opening up its own litigation against Bitconnect, culminating in its final shutdown.
 The leader of the platform Divyesh Darji, was arrested in Delhi and many of its promoters are under investigation.
 Bitconnect is now a part of crypto history and a source of memes that have spread to wider audiences outside cryptocurrency communities.